 ‘Om Namah Shivaya’ and ‘Om Shivaya Namah’ are mantras dedicated to Mahadeva, Lord Shiva.
 Although it appears and considered that there’s not much difference in ‘Om Namah Shivaya’ and ‘Om Shivay Namah’, there’s a slight difference in their meanings.

-Normally, ‘Namah’ is used after the God’s name, especially when want to refer them directly.
+Normally, ‘Namah’ is used after God’s name, especially when you want to refer them directly.
 For reference, we refer to Lord Rama as Om Ramaya Namah.

-Some people believe that meanings of both the mantras are same, “Salutation to Shiva”.
+Some people believe that the meanings of both the mantras are the same, “Salutation to Shiva”.
 They thought that to impress the Gods, it’s more appealing to sing it than simply calling the names.
-So basically, “Om Shivaya Namah” is just direct saying, and “Om Namah Shivay” is its poetic version.
+So basically, “Om Shivaya Namah” is just a direct saying, and “Om Namah Shivay” is its poetic version.
 As per Vedas, you can notice there’s a unique rhythm for each mantra.